Blog/Testimonials·8 min read

 3. Cartesia

-Cartesia is an AI pioneer that has developed real-time, super-fast voice synthesis models that use state-space models (SSMs).
+Cartesia is an AI company that has developed real-time, super-fast voice synthesis models using state-space models (SSMs).

-Their flagship product, Sonic-3, is a highly realistic text-to-speech tool with 40ms response times and support for 40+ languages, perfect for AI agents, customer support, and interactive content.
+Their flagship product Sonic-3 is a highly realistic text-to-speech tool with 40ms response times and support for 40+ languages.

 Cartesia testimonial page example

-Instead of simple quotes, it presents customer stories and featured quote testimonials from founders and product leaders explaining how the platform helps their teams.
+The testimonial page showcases endorsements from happy customers at well-known brands.
+Instead of simple quotes, it features testimonial quotes from founders and product leaders explaining how the platform helps their teams.

-• A modern card grid design that combines bold customer quotes with visual company branding.
+• Modern card grid combining bold customer quotes with visual company branding.

 4. Stripe

-Stripe is a top-notch financial infrastructure platform that enables businesses to accept online payments, manage billing, and handle financial operations with ease.
+Stripe is a financial infrastructure platform that enables businesses to accept online payments, manage billing, and handle financial operations.

 Stripe testimonial page example

-This customer testimonial page features customer success stories from companies that use Stripe to process payments and get things done.
+The testimonial page features customer success stories from companies using Stripe to process payments and scale operations.

-• A visual grid of customer story cards with strong imagery and large brand visuals.
+• Visual grid of customer story cards with strong imagery and large brand visuals.

 • Mix of video stories and written case studies.